OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 How to Calculate Mutual Fund Returns Accurately

 Calculating mutual fund returns correctly is essential for evaluating whether your investments are on track to meet your financial goals.
 Unlike fixed deposits where the return is known upfront, mutual fund returns depend on NAV (Net Asset Value) movements, which fluctuate daily based on the underlying portfolio's performance.
-Understanding different return metrics, absolute return, CAGR, and XIRR, helps you compare funds fairly and make informed decisions.
+Understanding different return metrics — absolute return, CAGR, and XIRR — helps you compare funds fairly, evaluate fund manager performance, and make informed portfolio decisions based on your actual experience rather than marketing material.

 The Net Asset Value (NAV) represents the per-unit price of a mutual fund on any given day.
-It is calculated as the total market value of all securities held by the fund, minus liabilities, divided by the total number of outstanding units.
+It is calculated as the total market value of all securities held by the fund, minus liabilities and expenses, divided by the total number of outstanding units.
 When the NAV increases from your purchase price, you have made a profit.
-The magnitude and speed of this increase determine your return.
+The magnitude and speed of this increase, relative to how long you held the investment, determines your return metric.
+Our mutual fund returns calculator takes your purchase NAV and current NAV to compute all three standard return metrics automatically.

-Absolute return is the simplest measure.
-It tells you the total percentage gain or loss on your investment without considering the time period.
+Absolute return is the simplest measure: it tells you the total percentage gain or loss on your investment without considering how long the money was invested.
 If you invested Rs 1 lakh and it is now worth Rs 1.8 lakh, your absolute return is 80%.
-While intuitive, absolute return can be misleading for comparisons because it does not account for the time your money was invested.
-An 80% return over 3 years is very different from 80% over 10 years.
+While intuitive, absolute return can be deeply misleading for comparisons because it ignores time entirely.
+An 80% absolute return over 3 years (CAGR 21.5%) is dramatically better than 80% over 10 years (CAGR 6.05%) — but both show the same “80% gain” in raw absolute terms.

 CAGR (Compound Annual Growth Rate) solves this by annualising your returns.
 It represents the hypothetical constant rate at which your investment would have needed to grow each year to reach its current value from the original investment.
 The formula is: CAGR = (Current NAV / Purchase NAV)^(1/years) - 1.
-In our example, an 80% absolute return over 5 years translates to a CAGR of approximately 12.47%.
-CAGR is the standard metric used by the mutual fund industry in India to report and compare fund performance.
+For a 5-year holding, an 80% absolute return translates to a CAGR of approximately 12.47%.
+CAGR is the standard metric used by the mutual fund industry in India in all factsheets, website performance tables, and SEBI disclosure documents.
+It allows investors to compare performance across different funds and time periods on a level playing field.

-For SIP investments where multiple purchases are made at different NAVs over time, CAGR based on a single purchase NAV is not applicable.
+For SIP investments where multiple purchases are made at different NAVs over time, CAGR based on a single purchase NAV is not applicable and gives a misleading result.
 Instead, XIRR (Extended Internal Rate of Return) is the correct measure.
-XIRR considers the timing and amount of each cash flow (SIP instalment and final redemption) to calculate the annualised return.
-Most mutual fund tracking platforms and apps in India, including Kuvera, Groww, and CAS statements, report XIRR for SIP investments.
+XIRR considers the timing and amount of each cash flow — every SIP instalment and the final redemption or current market value — to calculate the true annualised return accounting for the time each rupee was invested.

 XIRR is particularly important because the same fund can give different XIRR returns to different investors depending on when they started their SIPs and how long they have been investing.
-Two investors in the same fund with the same SIP amount but different start dates can have significantly different XIRR returns, especially if one started just before a market crash and the other just after.
+Two investors in the same fund with the same SIP amount but different start dates can have significantly different XIRR returns, especially if one started just before a major market correction.
+Most mutual fund tracking platforms in India — including Kuvera, INDmoney, Zerodha Coin, and the official CAS statement from CAMS and KFintech — now report XIRR as the primary return metric for SIP portfolios, because it is the only honest measure of what each individual investor actually earned.

 Benchmarking Your Mutual Fund Returns